Cost of Cataract Surgery: Frequently Asked Questions

 There are some common questions asked about the cost of cataract surgery.
 They include:

-Let’s talk about each of these categories to help you understand the costs associated with cataract surgery.
+Let’s talk about each of these categories to help you understand the costs associated with cataract surgery:

 Some people think that a cataract is a vision problem and therefore should be covered under their vision insurance.
 This is incorrect.
 Cataract is a medical problem and therefore cataract surgery is a covered procedure under Medicare and other medical insurance plans.
 To be covered by insurance the cataract needs to be causing symptoms that are interfering with your daily activities.
 Your medical insurance will pay for the cataract procedure with the standard co-pay and deductibles applied.